pedrobarbiero/ChampsGame/README.md

 This project is a small game developed to refresh the use of SignalR and .Net 8.
 It also incorporates the use of TimeProvider for testing purposes, using xUnit and FakeItEasy.

+You are a blue square and your rivals are the gray squares, the objective is to capture the fruits (green squares) and whoever captures the most fruits wins.

 You can play online using the keyboard arrows on https://pedrobarbiero.github.io/ChampsGame/.

-Invite your friends!
+Invite your friends to a duel!

 The server is on a free AppService plan on Azure, so the first time you access it it should take a few seconds to load.
 If it takes too long, refresh the page.